 Regenerative Grazing refers to a set of grazing practices that deliver continuous benefits to the ecosystem, the economy, and society.
-These practices renew the productivity of pasture by stimulating plant growth while increasing soil carbon sequestration, biodiversity, soil fertility and a long list of co-benefits.
+These practices are designed to enhance the ecosystem services provided by the soil.
+Ecosystem services make the land more resilient to the impact of climate change by renewing the productivity of pasture by stimulating plant growth while increasing soil carbon sequestration, biodiversity, soil fertility and a long list of co-benefits.

 What does this mean for the planet?